 Students must complete 1500 hours.
 Incompletion of training by the contract date is in violation of the standards set forth by this institution.
-All time must be made up promptly.
-Time is made up on student's non-scheduled day.
+The student is responsible for making up work missed while absent.

-Time is calculated on each 1/4 hour.
-Lunch is 1/2 hour.
+Students must clock in and out daily.
+Daily attendance is recorded and retained in the student's permanent record.
+Time is calculated on each 1⁄4 hour.
+Lunch is 1⁄2 hour.
 Students are responsible for their time.